What is QC Trails?

 Where is the Quad Cities, anyway?

-The Quad Cities region is located on the Mississippi River midway between Chicago, Illinois to the east; Des Moines, Iowa to the west; Minneapolis, Minnesota to the north; and Saint Louis, Missouri to the south.
+The Quad Cities region is located on the Mississippi River midway between Chicago, Illinois to the east; Des Moines, Iowa to the west; Minneapolis, Minnesota to the north; and St. Louis, Missouri to the south.
 The region is made up of the riverfront cities of Moline, East Moline, and Rock Island in Illinois, and Davenport and Bettendorf in Iowa.
 The area also includes many adjacent smaller communities and towns.
-The total population for the area is over 400,000.
+The Quad Cities Metropolitan Statistical Area (MSA) consists of Scott County, Iowa and Rock Island and Henry Counties in Illinois and has a population of just over 380,000 people.

 Which trails are included in QC Trails?